-Students who wish to attend scheduled classes but not to earn credits can be permitted after the approval of Vice Dean of Graduate Studies.
+Students who wish to attend scheduled classes but not to earn credits can be permitted after the approval of General Director for Graduate Studies

 4 THE CURRICULUM

 4.1 List of Pre- MBA Courses

 In order to prepare for our MBA Program, it would be helpful to have taken classes in finance, financial analysis, accounting, statistics, research methods, management and economics.
 The number of courses required from this category differs from an applicant to another according to the degree of relevance of his or her education and area of expertise to the field of Business Administration.